gabriele-galeotti/SweetAda/README.md

 Latest news:

 02/10/2021
-- heavily changes in the Makefile build system: now you can build both SweetAda and the RTS
+- heavi changes in the Makefile build system: now you can build both SweetAda and the RTS
 - Windos cmd.exe and MSYS environments are now independent, and do not require support (apart the make and sed utilities)